geremyb12/nd0821-c3-starter-code/README.md

 Download the census.csv dataset from the data folder in the starter repository.
 Clean the data by removing spaces.
 ## Model Development
-Write a machine learning model using the starter code provided.
+A logistic regression model was trained and tested using the initial starter code.
-Write unit tests for at least 3 functions in the model code.
-Write a function to output the performance of the model on slices of the data.
-Write a model card using the provided template.
 ## Evaluation Model Metrics
 Evaluation on Test Set: